dinxsh/veritas/README.md

 - Aptos wallet integration

 ## License 🗝️
-Aarogya is released under the MIT License.
+Veritas is released under the MIT License.
 See [LICENSE](LICENSE) for details.
 It's basically our way of saying "use it, abuse it, but please don't sue us". 😄

 ## Acknowledgements 👏
 - [Expo](https://expo.io/) for making mobile development a breeze